-The Letter of Complaint reflects the above comments from Mr and Mrs U.
+The Letter of Complaint reflects the above comments from Mr and Mrs L.

-Mr and Mrs U allege, therefore, that the Supplier breached Regulation 14(3) at the Time of Sale because they were told by the Supplier that they would get their money back or more during the sale of Fractional Membership.
+Mr and Mrs L allege, therefore, that the Supplier breached Regulation 14(3) at the Time of Sale because they were told by the Supplier they would potentially be a profit on the sale of the Allocated Property and that they would get their money back or more during the sale of Fractional Membership.